gavinvaske/the_recipe_book/README.md

   1. open a terminal and `cd` into the location you wish to download this repo
   2. clone the repo using:
      - `git clone https://github.com/gavinvaske/the_recipe_book.git`
-  4. to run the application `cd` into the downloaded folder using:
+  3. to run the application `cd` into the downloaded folder using:
      - `cd the_recipe_book`
+  4. Install Dependencies using:
+     - `npm run install`
   5. start the application using:
      - `npm run start`
-  7. open a browser window and enter the url:
+  6. open a browser window and enter the url:
      - `http://localhost:8080/`
-  9. Tada, your done.
+  7. Tada, your done.
 You can open the cloned repo in the IDE of your choice and make whatever changes you want.
 Then make sure to run `npm run start` just like in step 4 to see the changes you make

+## Developer Development Guide

+Any work done locally, must be added to a branch before being pushed, the steps below describe how to create a branch and push that branch to github

+0) Ensure you are on the `main branch`
+  - `git checkout main`
+1) checkout a new branch
+  - `git checkout -b your-super-cool-branch-name`
+2) make any changes you need locally and then commit those to your branch
+  - `git add .`
+  - `git commit -m "maybe you changed the readme, or did something else? type a summary of what you did here"`
+3) push your branch up to github
+  - `git push`

+### Super useful Git Commands that can save you

+If you have many changes locally and you want to get rid of them ALL (but save them away just-in-case)
+  - `git stash`
+If you recently ran `git stash` but you now regret that decision and want the stuff back
+  - `git stash pop`